yandex-qatools/htmlelements/README.md

 Html Elements framework
 =======================

-This framework is designed to provide easy-to-use way of interaction with web-page elements in your tests.
-It may be considered as an extension of WebDriver Page Object.<br/>
+This framework is designed to provide an easy-to-use way of interacting with web-page elements in your tests.
+It can be considered to be an extension of WebDriver Page Object.<br/>
-With the help of Html Elements framework you can group web-page elements into blocks, encapsulate logic of interaction with them and then easily use created blocks in page objects.
+With the help of the Html Elements framework you can group web-page elements into blocks, encapsulate logic of interaction within them and then easily use created blocks in page objects.
 It also provides a set of helpful matchers to use with web-page elements and blocks.
-See [JavaDocs](https://oss.sonatype.org/service/local/repositories/releases/archive/ru/yandex/qatools/htmlelements/htmlelements/1.10/htmlelements-1.10-javadoc.jar/!/index.html) and [Samples](https://github.com/yandex-qatools/htmlelements-junit-example) for more details.
+See [JavaDocs](https://oss.sonatype.org/service/local/repositories/releases/archive/ru/yandex/qatools/htmlelements/htmlelements/1.10/htmlelements-1.10-javadoc.jar/!/index.html) and [Samples](https://github.com/yandex-qatools/htmlelements-examples) for more details.

 Other Languages
 -------------